neravdoshi/DSBlog/Part2/SPSS.md

 which will modify our data set to predict just the values we want.
 A great way to understand what each node is doing is to `Preview` the node.

-* To preview a node, such as the `TM1 Import` node, hover over the node, and click on the three-dot symbol.
+* To preview a node, such as the `us-us_counties_shaped` node, hover over the node, and click on the three-dot symbol.

 ![addProj](../images/threeDot.png)